DeployGate/gradle-deploygate-plugin/README.md

 - To create a new distribution is not supported
 - Split apks are not supported
-- Android App Bundle is not supported.
-See [a tracking issue](https://github.com/DeployGate/gradle-deploygate-plugin/issues/60) and [a workaround](./example/app/build.gradle#L61).
 - Tasks will be added after project-evaluated

 ## <a name="snapshot">Snapshot</a>